seznam/IMA.js-plugins/packages/plugin-rest-client/README.md

 * `AbstractEntity` - base class for typed approach of identifying REST resources.
 The class also provides various helper method for easier manipulation of entities in the REST API.

+It also provides AbstractResource which helps streamline the process of calling REST API methods on certain resource.

 ## Implementing a minimal working REST API client